bxparks/AceSegment/README.md

   multiplexes through the digits.
 Each rendering of the digit is a *field* and for a 4-digit display, there are 4 fields per frame.

-  If the current limiting resistors are on the digits (not recommended unless absolutely necessary given the constraints), then the `SegmentDriver` multiplexes through the 8 segments (7 plus the decimal point).
-Each segment will light across multiple digits, and there are 8 fields per frame.

 A *frame* rate of about 60Hz is recommended to eliminate obvious visual flickering.
 If the LED display has 4 digits, and we use "resistors on segments" configuration, then we need to have a *field* rate of 240Hz.
 We will see later